DeisData/deisdata.github.io/python/index.md

 **Saving notebooks to your drive**

-Once the notebook is open in Colab, click on “File” in the upper left.
-If you cannot see “File”, try clicking the down arrow in the top right.
-Click “Save a copy in Drive”.
-You can rename the file, and the copy will be located in a new folder in your Google Drive called “Colab Notebooks”.
+Once the notebook is open in Colab, click on **File** in the upper left.
+If you cannot see **File**, try clicking the down arrow in the top right.
+Click **Save a copy in Drive**.
+You can rename the file, and the copy will be located in a new folder in your Google Drive called **Colab Notebooks**.
 You can now freely save changes to your personal version of the file.

-If you would prefer not to use Colab, click on "File" and then "Download > Download .ipynb".
+If you would prefer not to use Colab, click on **File** and then **Download > Download .ipynb**.
 You will need [Anaconda or Miniconda installed](/python/setup-install/).
 You can use a variety of different programs to interact with the notebook, such as [Spyder](https://www.spyder-ide.org/), [VS Code](https://code.visualstudio.com/), [PyCharm](https://www.jetbrains.com/pycharm/), and more.

 ## Practice Examples and More Training
 - [Practice Python: 30 beginner examples and solutions](http://www.practicepython.org/)